-As of March 31, 2017, we did not have any contractual obligations that would trigger the tabular disclosure of contractual obligations under Section 303(a)(5) of Regulation S-K.
+As of September 30, 2017, we did not have any contractual obligations that would trigger the tabular disclosure of contractual obligations under Section 303(a)(5) of Regulation S-K.

 On January 18, 2016, the Board of Directors of the Company conditionally approved the PAG Investment Advisory Agreement between the Company and Princeton Advisory Group, Inc., a New Jersey corporation (the "PAG Investment Advisory Agreement"), subject to the approval of the Company's stockholders at the 2016 Annual Meeting of Stockholders.
-On June 9, 2016, the Company's stockholders approved the PAG Investment Advisory Agreement.
-The effective date of the PAG Investment Advisory Agreement was June 9, 2016.
+On June 9, 2016, the Company's stockholders approved the PAG Investment Advisory Agreement was June 9, 2016.
 The Board of Directors of the Company previously approved the termination of the investment advisory agreement between the Company and Princeton Investment Advisors, LLC (the "Terminated Investment Advisory Agreement"), such termination becoming effective on June 9, 2016, the date the PAG Investment Advisory Agreement was approved and adopted by the stockholders of the Company.
 The administrative services of the Company are also provided by Princeton Advisory Group.
 Inc. and subject to reimbursement of administrative related expenses under the PAG Investment Advisory Agreement.